How to repeat something in Python

 abcabcabcabcabc

-• When used with a list like [1, 2, 3] * 3, it creates a new list containing the original elements repeated three times.
+[1, 2, 3] * 3creates a new list where the original sequence is repeated three times. - With a string,

-• Similarly, with a string like "abc" * 5, it generates a new string by concatenating "abc" five times.
+"abc" * 5produces a new string by joining "abc" to itself five times.

 Advanced repetition techniques